ExH-R-D/usbapi-rs/readme.md

 Heavily inspired by the C http://libusb.info driver.

-Rust usbapi crate only support Linux ATM.
+Rust usbapi crate currently only support Linux.

-UsbAPI crate does *not* have any dependies on libusb C API's and is a clean implementation in Rust using ioctl/mmap calls on Linux using nix low level crate.
+UsbAPI crate does *not* have any dependencies on libusb C API's and is a clean implementation in Rust using ioctl/mmap calls on Linux using nix low level crate.

-You are free to fork or send pull request and make it work on any of the below platforms.
+You are free to fork or send pull request and make it work on other platforms.

-# Dependies

-* serde
-* serde-hex
-* nix/libc
-* mio

-# dev-dependies
+# Dependencies

-Examples uses:

-* signal-hook
-* serde_json
-* toml
+See Cargo.toml

 ## Supported functions in Linux